Question: When is punctuality important for business or at work?

 It should go without saying, but it is never acceptable to be late to an interview.
 This is such a common standard that some employers will refuse to interview a candidate if he or she is even one or two minutes late.

 Other than interviews, there are many contexts where first impressions and punctuality go hand in hand.
 For example, consider the early stages of a partnership or a deal.
 If the person with whom you are negotiating walks into a meeting 10 minutes late, would you trust them to stay organized and present throughout your relationship?
-The answer is likely no. In this case, something as harmless as a bad habit can ruin a business relationship before it begins.
+The answer is likely no. In this case, something as harmless as a bad habit can ruin a business relationship before it even begins.

 Meeting Deadlines and Completing Work on Time

 When you consistently complete documents, finish projects, or produce any other kind of output on time, it reflects positively on your work ethic and your quality of work.
-Not only will colleagues notice your personal standards, but also they will acknowledge your commitment to your company and its success.
+Not only will colleagues notice your personal standards, but they will also acknowledge your commitment to your company and its success.

 By contributing your own work on time, your actions show that you want your company to stay on track and meet its goals.
 Others in your organization will take note – and such clear demonstration of dedication to a company is a solid foundation for advancing within that organization.